 These Segurazo uninstall instructions show a quick method that you can try to delete the program but if they don’t work, you should try the more advanced steps further down this page.

-- In the Start menu go to Settings and then Control Panel.
+- Select the Start menu and click on the Control Panel icon.